The Jordan Charitable Foundation

 Grant Programs

-The foundation operates a private grant-making program with no publicly advertised application process.
-Specific grant amounts and programs are not published.
+The foundation operates a private grant-making programme with no publicly advertised application process.
+Specific grant amounts and programmes are not published.

 Priority Areas